Arnold Rowntree

 Arnold Stephenson Rowntree (28 November 1872 – 21 May 1951) was a Quaker and Liberal MP for York, England.

 Background

 He was the son of John Stephenson Rowntree and Elizabeth Hotham of York.
 He was the nephew of Joseph Rowntree (1836–1925), philanthropist and chocolate manufacturer.

 He was educated at Friends' School, Bootham, York.
 He married in 1907, Mary Katharine Harvey of Leeds.
-They had three sons and three daughters.
+They had three sons and three daughters, including Tessa Rowntree who helped refugees flee Czechoslovakia before World War II.

 Politics

 He was Honorary Secretary of the National Adult School Council.
 He was elected to Parliament at the January 1910 United Kingdom general election as a member for York.
 As a Quaker he opposed war and early in the First World War was involved in the Union of Democratic Control, a British anti-war group, which he left in response to pressure from the Liberal Party.
 He was also associated with fellow Liberal MP Thomas Edmund Harvey in an amendment to the provision for conscientious objectors in the Military Service Act 1916.
 The same year, he took up the cause of the Richmond Sixteen, a group of conscientious objectors who were sent to France after refusing to undertake even non-combatant duties.

 Rowntree was defeated in the 1918 post-war election, and thereafter concentrated on his business.
 However, he was President of the York Liberal Association and also President of the Educational Centres Association.